Porter Shreve

-Porter Shreve (born Washington, DC) is an American author and professor of English and Creative Writing.
+Porter Shreve is an American author and professor of English and Creative Writing.
 He is the son of writer Susan Shreve.

 Life

 He graduated from the University of Michigan Creative Writing MFA Program in 1998, where he studied with Charles Baxter and Lorrie Moore.
 He has taught at several American universities, including the University of Michigan, the University of Oregon, the University of North Carolina at Greensboro, Purdue University, the University of San Francisco, and the University of Wisconsin-Madison, where he is Professor of English and Director of Creative Writing.

-On June 1, 2002, he married the memoirist and fiction writer Bich Minh Nguyen, author of Stealing Buddha's Dinner, Short Girls, and Pioneer Girl.
-They live in Madison, Wisconsin.
-They have two sons.
+Shreve married fellow writer Beth Nguyen (then Bich Minh Nguyen) in 2002.
+Nguyen stated she was divorced in 2023.